QualiSystems/cloudshell-cli/README.md

 </p>

 # CloudShell CLI
 A Python package providing an easy abstraction interface for CLI access and communication (Telnet, TCP, SSH etc.) for network devices.

-# Download and Install Cloudshell CLI?
+# Download

-You can download a free version of CLI here. \n
+You can download a free version of CLI here.

+# Installation
-In addition,CLI is available on PyPy, so you can install it by invoking pip **pip install cloudshell-cli
+CLI is available on PyPy, you can install it by invoking pip command _pip install cloudshell-cli_

 ## Contributing